r-lib/vctrs/cran-comments.md

 ## Revdep checks

-We ran revdep checks on 33 revdeps of vctrs: https://github.com/r-lib/vctrs/tree/master/revdep/vctrs.
-Maintainers of packages with failures were notified on April 26.
+We ran revdep checks on 39 revdeps of vctrs: https://github.com/r-lib/vctrs/tree/master/revdep/vctrs.

-There are 6 remaining failures:

-- glue
-- hardhat
-- ipaddress
-- probably
-- projects
-- slider

-We will send corrective versions of glue, hardhat, probably, and slider shortly after release.

-We also ran revdep checks on 865 revdeps of tidyr: https://github.com/r-lib/vctrs/tree/master/revdep/tidyr.
-Notifications were sent on April 26.

-There are 3 remaining failures:

-- biclustermd
-- simTool
-- tidyjson
+There were two failures.
+The maintainer of sf was notified.
+We'll send a new version of haven shortly.